 The applicant shall not remove, replace, or add additional riprap to the existing sloped area of the revetment wall located above Ballona Creek.
-The only revetment work authorized by this Coastal Development Permit is the construction of a 2-foot by 2-foot key at the top of the existing slope that conforms to the existing riprap surface.
+The only revetment work authorized by this Coastal Development Permit is the construction of a 2-foot by 2-foot key at the top of the existing slope that conforms to the existing riprap surface (as shown on page C124 of the submitted project plans).